 Blog Articles and Company News

 One might think that the frigid winter months would bring great down-heartedness to a gardener.
 Unexpectedly, the avid gardener knows how to see the sunlight at the end of the dark winter tunnel.
 To them, winter is viewed not as an enemy of blooms and greenery, but as a planning and preparation opportunity for the coming spring’s brilliant garden.
-A custom built garden would be nothing without a custom built home in Edmond!
+A custom-built garden would be nothing without a custom-built home in Edmond!

-A gardener’s best friend is well maintained gardening tools and equipment.
+A gardener’s best friend is well-maintained gardening tools and equipment.
 Winter is a great time of year to ensure that their tools are thoroughly cleaned, sufficiently oiled, and freshly sharpened.
 At times, a gardener will discover that one of his pieces of equipment is beyond repair and they may choose to purchase a new one so as to be fully prepared and ready to go after the final frost.
 Justice Homes knows what it means to be prepared for any exciting home renovations or updates, from the interior to the exterior.

 Believe it or not, a gardener does not have to wait until winter has passed to begin the planting process.
 A few flower and plant species, such as poppy seeds, can be sown directly onto a layer of snow and may begin to bloom in the middle of the spring.
 Also, certain types of flowers, herbs, and vegetables can be planted in small individual containers indoors, weeks before the last frost is expected.
 Once the coast is clear and spring has clearly arrived, these sprouted seedlings can be safely transplanted into their designated garden locations.

 Winter clearly does not have to be viewed as a burden to those planning to cultivate a garden.
-Many have chosen to use it to their advantage by learning how to use these months for upkeep of perennials and trees, as well as preparing seeds and plants they’ve chosen to become new additions.
+Many have chosen to use it to their advantage by learning how to use these months for the upkeep of perennials and trees, as well as preparing seeds and plants they’ve chosen to become new additions.
 A new home in Oklahoma City would be just about perfect with a beautiful custom garden!
-A well prepared gardener has a smile despite the snow, knowing spring’s gorgeous garden is right around the corner.
+A well-prepared gardener has a smile despite the snow, knowing spring’s gorgeous garden is right around the corner.

 By Justice Homes 1-25-2016